marrcelp/Task-Manager/README.md

 ✅ Task: "Write blog post"
 ▶ 2025-04-24 | 14:03 – 14:45
 ▶ 2025-04-25 | 09:00 – 09:25

 This will make the app more useful for time reporting, personal productivity, and even billing if used professionally.

-This will make the app more useful for time reporting, personal productivity, and even billing if used professionally.